Tai Ho Wan: Villages

+Villages in the area include Pak Mong, Ngau Kwu Long, Tai Ho Village aka.
+Tai Ho Tsuen (大蠔村), Tai Ho New Village aka.
+Tai Ho San Tsuen (大蠔新村) and Tin Liu (田寮).
+At the time of the 2011 Census, the population of the area was about 150 persons.

+Pak Mong, Ngau Kwu Long and Tai Ho are recognized villages under the New Territories Small House Policy.
+The three villages historically formed the San Heung (三鄉) community.

 History

 In 1989, the British Hong Kong Government announced that the Airport Core Programme, which includes the north through the Tai Ho, North Lantau Highway, and the development of Tai Ho into new towns.
 The plans for the Tung Chung line was released at this time which also called for the construction of a Tai Ho station.
 However, in the late 1990s, due to the slow down in the development of Tung Chung, the expected slow down in population growth, coupled with environmental concerns that the development of Tai Ho will affect the local environment and ecology, large-scale construction is still under review.